Links to Disability Resources

-Arizona Bridge to Independent Living (ABILITY360) offers the disability-related links below simply as a resource to assist consumers, caregivers, and others.
+ABILITY360 offers the disability-related links below simply as a resource to assist consumers, caregivers, and others.
 ABILITY360 does not endorse nor will it be held liable for any particular company or service provided.

 Quick links to the sections below:

-Centers for Independent Living
+Arizona Centers for Independent Living

-New Horizons Independent Living Center, Prescott, AZ – provides various programs for people with disabilities in northern Arizona.
+New Horizons Independent Living Center, Prescott, AZ – Provides various programs for people with disabilities in northern Arizona.

-Services Maximizing IL & Empowerment (SMILE), Yuma, AZ – provides the catalyst for community change and life altering experiences and thereby empower individuals with significant disabilities, throughout Yuma and La Paz Counties.
+Services Maximizing IL & Empowerment (SMILE), Yuma, AZ – Provides the catalyst for community change and life altering experiences and thereby empower individuals with significant disabilities, throughout Yuma and La Paz Counties.

 ILRU’s List U.S. Independent Living Centers – The Independent Living Research Utilization (ILRU) program is a national center for information, training, research, and technical assistance in independent living.
 Its goal is to expand the body of knowledge in independent living and to improve utilization of results of research programs and demonstration projects in this field.

 Virtual CIL – A list of and links to national Centers for Independent Living (CILs) provided and maintained by the MetroWest Center for Independent Living, in Framingham, Massachusetts

 Ability360 Classified Ads – We are offering online classified ads to individuals and private parties selling items.